inarticulatus/inarticulatus.github.io/README.md

-# inarticulatus.github.io
+# inarty-ui
-Personal portfolio website
+Inarty-ui theme for the HUGO framework.